Title: Frankenstein (1818 Text)

 This book is just not as simple as that.
 There is guilt on both sides and there is good on both sides.
 There are such delightfully subtle nuances that force us to question the darkest parts of humanity.
 It’s just deliciously ambiguous.

-This gets four stars because at times there was a little too much narrative exposition at times but GOD DAMN IT I LOVE IT!!!
+Okay at times there was a little too much narrative exposition at times but GOD DAMN IT I LOVE IT!!!
 Major props to Shelley for inventing one of my favourite genres, that of science fiction.